 - Manual addition to each campaign = More control but slower

 - Negative Keyword Lists to all campaigns = Faster but less control

 - Negative Keyword Lists are for negative terms you want to add to multiple campaigns

-- This allows for quick additions of all negative keywords to all campaigns.
+- This allows for quick additions of all negative keywords to your campaigns.

-- Excel is a great tool to manage and add negative keyword lists to AdWords Editor
+- Excel is a great tool to manage and add negative keyword lists to the AdWords Editor

-- Excel allows you to create extensive table lists of keywords that you can add all at once AdWords Editor.
+- Excel allows you to create extensive table lists of keywords that you can add all at once to the AdWords Editor.